GuillaumeGalasso/Embedded_Systems--Shape_The_World/Lab12_TuningFork/README.md

 This lab has these major objectives:
 1. The understanding and implementing of interrupt software
 2. Interfacing an output pin to the speaker, so that the software can generate a quiet buzzing sound at 440 Hz
-3. the study the accuracy of the pitch created with interrupts.
-Please read the entire lab before starting.
+3. The study the accuracy of the pitch created with interrupts.
+Please read the entire lab before starting

 ## System Requirements